cchauve-canexia/BOVERI-438/README.md

-# Strelka_results_comparison
+# Strelka results comparison

-Comparison of the strelka results between matching NextSeq and MiSeq runs
+Comparison of the strelka results between matching NextSeq and MiSeq runs.